jonathanvdc/skeleshare-cgo26-artifact/README.md

 - `B-vgg-extraction-1to5`
 - `B-vgg-extraction-$id` ($id = 6 ~ 14)

-Note experiments `10-vgg-no-sharing`, `11-vgg-no-padding`, and `12-vgg-no-tiling` will trigger erros during the equality saturation stage.
-Therefore, there is no lowering stage for them.
+**Note:**
-`13-vgg-baseline-no-sharing` does not contain the equality saturation stage and the synthesis step will fail during to resource limitation.
+- Experiments `10-vgg-no-sharing`, `11-vgg-no-padding`, and `12-vgg-no-tiling` are expected to trigger errors during the equality-saturation stage; as a result, they do not produce a lowering stage.
-Note that `13-vgg-baseline-no-sharing` is not synthesizable so the experiment will trigger an error and produce no performance number.
+- Experiment `13-vgg-baseline-no-sharing` does not include equality saturation, and its synthesis step is expected to fail due to resource limitations.
-The ``stencil`` experiments usaully need 2-3 hours.
+- Since `13-vgg-baseline-no-sharing` is not synthesizable, it will trigger an error and produce no performance numbers.
-The ``vgg``, ``tinyyolo``, ``self-attention`` tests may take 7-12 hours.
+- In terms of runtime, the ``stencil`` experiments usually take 2–3 hours, while the ``vgg``, ``tinyyolo``, and ``self-attention`` experiments may take 7–12 hours.